jamulix/NameToUnix/README.md

 "ß" = "ss"
 ```
 Dies ist eine Beispielkonfiguration.
 Du kannst Die Datei nach Belieben anpassen.
-The above is an xample configuration.
+The above is an example configuration.
 You can customize the file as you wish.

 ### Verwendung von NameToUnix